srirangamv/srirangamv.github.io/_posts/2016-06-05-aspnetcore-minimalapp.md

 {% endhighlight %}

-As we have added MVC service to the applicatoin which needs below dependency.
+<p>As we have added MVC service to the applicatoin which needs below dependency.</p>

 {% highlight javascript %}